 One 3-credit course

-Global Seminars are 3-week study abroad programs led by University of Minnesota faculty and staff that feature:
+This seminar is a 2+ week study abroad program led by University of Minnesota faculty and staff that feature:

 - Intensive learning in a location that illuminates the topic